microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ### Reliability

-Updating the MRU is the main concern.
-It can't be slow, otherwise every tab focus, tab creation, and tab deletion, will be affected.
+How we're updating the MRU is something to watch out for since it triggers on a lot of tab interactions.
+However, I don't foresee the update taking long at all, and I can't imagine that users can create and delete tabs fast enough to matter.

 ### Compatibility

-The existing way of navigating horizontally through the tabs on the tab bar should not break.
-These should also be separate keybindings from the keybindings associated with using the tab switcher.
+- The existing way of navigating horizontally through the tabs on the tab bar should not break.
-The implementation should also take into account the addition of other future features on top of this UI, such as Pane Navigation described below.
+- These should also be separate keybindings from the keybindings associated with using the tab switcher.
-In addition, reordering tabs on the tab bar shouldn't change the MRU order.
+- Reordering tabs on the tab bar shouldn't change the MRU order.
 The MRU is essentially supposed to be a different _view_ of the already existing tab list.

 ### Performance, Power, and Efficiency